Icade

 Icade SA is a multinational real estate investment trust (REIT) that is headquartered in Issy-les-Moulineaux, Paris, France and is a subsidiary of Caisse des dépôts et consignations.
 The name is an abbreviation of Immobilière Caisse des Dépôts.
 It invests in various types of properties including health care, offices, business parks, housing and public facilities.
 It is one of the largest property businesses of France.
-Icade became the leading commercial real-estate company for offices and business parks in the Ile-de-France region, is the largest REIT in healthcare sector of France and a key partner of major French cities.
+Icade became the leading commercial real-estate company for offices and business parks in the Île-de-France region, is the largest REIT in healthcare sector of France and a key partner of major French cities.
 The main shareholders are the parent organization and Crédit Agricole.